huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_bigkey_analysis.md

 * `size` - Indicates the size of the key value.

-* `unit` - Indicates the unit of big key.
+* `unit` - Indicates the unit of the big key.
 The value can be:
   + **count**: The number of keys.
   + **byte**: The size of key.